AlexELEC/docs.dev/content.en/docs/tvlink/docs/settings.md

 + «Remove broken channels» – «TVLINK» will automatically delete all channels that are found to be non-functional.
 Be cautious with this option: if the internet connection is lost, «TVLINK» will start deleting every channel you try to turn on.

++ «Use FFmpeg muxer» – this setting enables/disables the use of Streamlink's internal FFmpeg muxer.
+If the setting is enabled (by default) and «FFmpeg» is installed on the system, all audio tracks available in the HLS playlist will be added to the output stream.

 + «Authentication webUI» – simple authentication (login/password) for the web interface.
 After activation, you will immediately see a window to enter your credentials.
 You need to enter – «admin/admin».